duxv/brutal/README.md

 <br>

-If you'd use the keyword multiple times, it will get replaced each time it has been used.
+If you'd use the keyword multiple times, it will get replaced each time.

 </p>